hchyang/PSiTE/README.md

 `--cnv_length_max` can be used to set the upper limit of CNVs' length (This will effectively truncate the exponential distribution at this limit).

-`--del_prob`: A CNV event can be a deletion or an amplification.
+`--del_prob` A CNV event can be a deletion or an amplification.
 Using this parameter, we can specify the probability that a CNV event is a deletion.

 `--copy_max` can be used to set the upper bound of an amplification event.
 When an amplification event happens, it will randomly pick a copy number according to a geometric like distribution with Pr(n+1)=p\*Pr(n).
 The p parameter can be specified by `-c/--copy_parameter`.
 The overall distribution will be normalized s.t. the total probability is 1.